jprendes/service-worker-brotli/README.md

 See the `demo` folder for an example for `webpack` and `parcel`.

-## The `register.js` import
+## Service worker registration

 By default a service worker will not control the page after a hard refresh and all `fetch`es will go straight to the network.
 That means requesting potentially large uncompressed asset files from the server.
-This import patches `navigator.serviceWorker.register` to allow the service worker to control the page even after a hard refresh.
+Importing `service-worker-brotli/register.js` patches `navigator.serviceWorker.register` to allow the service worker to control the page even after a hard refresh.

-## The `utils.js` import
+## Other use cases

 The default `service-worker-brotli` import implements a _network-first_ strategy for `text/html` assets, and a _cache-first_ strategy for all other assets.
 It implements no pre-caching.